Real structures on complex algebraic varieties with a reductive group action: Real structures on linear representations and nilpotent orbits

 \subsection{Real structures on nilpotent orbits in semisimple Lie algebras}

-In this subsection, based on the work of Moser-Jauslin--Terpereau \cite{MJT21}, we consider the Key Problem for nilpotent orbits in complex semisimple Lie algebras and for the normalizations of their closures; those are examples of varieties with symplectic singularities (whose symplectic desingularizations are quite well understood), and they furthermore have a series of applications in the representation theory of algebraic groups, Lie algebras and related objects (such as Weyl groups).
+In this subsection, based on the work of Moser-Jauslin--Terpereau \cite{MJT21}, we consider the Key Problem for nilpotent orbits in complex semisimple Lie algebras and for the normalizations of their closures; these are examples of varieties with symplectic singularities (whose symplectic desingularizations are quite well understood), and they furthermore have a series of applications in representation theory of algebraic groups, Lie algebras and related objects (such as Weyl groups).
 We refer to \cite{CM93} for a general reference on nilpotent orbits.

 Let $G$ be a complex semisimple group, let $\sigma$ be a real group structure on $G$, and let $\g$ be the Lie algebra of $G$.
+Recall that an element $x \in \g$ is called \emph{nilpotent} if the endomorphism $\mathrm{ad}_x\colon \g \to \g, \ y \mapsto [x,y]$ is nilpotent.
+Also, $G$ naturally acts on $\g$ via the adjoint action and nilpotent elements of $\g$ form a finite union of $G$-orbits called \emph{nilpotent orbits} in $\g$.
 Denote by

-the differential of $\sigma\colon G \to G$ at the identity element.
+the differential of $\sigma\colon G \to G$ at the identity element (the fact that $\sigma$ fixes the identity element $e \in G$ follows directly from the definition of a real group structure).
 One can check that $d\sigma_e$ is a $(G,\sigma)$-equivariant real structure on $\g$, viewed as a $G$-variety for the adjoint action, and that $d\sigma_e$ stabilizes the (finite) set of nilpotent orbits in $\g$.
 In particular, if $\O$ is a nilpotent orbit in $\g$ such that $d\sigma_e(\O)=\O$, then $(d\sigma_e)_{|\O}$ is a $(G,\sigma)$-equivariant real structure on $\O$.
-However, there are also equivariant real structures on nilpotent orbits that are not obtained by differentiating a real group structure on $G$, nor even by restricting an equivariant real structure from the Lie algebra $\g$; this assertion is illustrated by the following example.
+However, there are also equivariant real structures on nilpotent orbits that are not obtained by differentiating a real group structure on $G$ (see Example \ref{ex:non-gloabl1}), nor even by restricting an equivariant real structure from the Lie algebra $\g$ (see Example \ref{ex:non-gloabl2}).